UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/HomeworkWriteups/hw6-ml.md

 - concat [[1], [2, 3, 4], [], [5, 6]];
 > val it = [1, 2, 3, 4, 5, 6] : int list
 ```
-Do not use `i`f.
+Do not use `if`.
 You may use functions from the Standard Basis Library, except
 for `List.concat`—code that uses `List.concat` will earn No Credit.

 To get full credit for this problem, your function should use no unnecessary